JuliaGraphics/Luxor.jl/README.md

 ## Luxor

 Luxor provides basic vector drawing functions, and utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.
 The focus of Luxor is on simplicity: it should be easier to use than plain  [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
 The idea is that you issue a sequence of simple graphics 'commands' until you've filled a drawing, then save it into a file.

-For a more powerful graphics environment, have a look at [Compose.jl](https://github.com/dcjones/Compose.jl).
-Luxor was designed to be simpler and easier to use than Compose.
+For interactive graphics, try [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl) or [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl).

 [codecov-img]: https://codecov.io/gh/JuliaGraphics/Luxor.jl/branch/master/graph/badge.svg
 [codecov-url]: https://codecov.io/gh/JuliaGraphics/Luxor.jl